Buyer GuideOperator playbook

 3. Catalog sync — SKUs, prices, variants, and metadata stay aligned across both systems

-The platforms that say "real-time POS sync" rarely do all three in true real time.
-Most do one or two well, with the others on a schedule.
+The platforms that say "real-time POS sync" rarely expose the same depth across all three jobs.
+Most do one or two well, with the others depending on connector, plan, API surface, or sync cadence.
 The differences become operational quickly:

 PlatformSales syncInventory state syncCatalog syncClosed-loop with PO + supplier replies

-Stocky (Shopify)Real-timeReal-timeReal-time (Shopify only)Partial (no AI reply parsing)
+Stocky (Shopify)Shopify-native while availableShopify-nativeShopify-nativePartial (no AI reply parsing)

 inFlowManual / scheduledManual / scheduledManualNo